duncan19/Pizza-Project/README.md

 ## Known Bugs

-_Currently there are no known bugs other than the java script being a bit shakey_
+_Currently there are no known bugs other than the java script being a bit unclean_

 ## Support and contact details